 The turn of the century ushered in a new generation of women who wore makeup (gasp!)
 Most makeup was homemade, however some commercial pharmaceuticals were beginning to make women’s beauty products — including makeup- a household name.
 Limited options in 1900 quickly built up into entire brand name lines by 1920.

 Between 1900 and 1910, makeup may have still been a taboo subject, but most women did something to enhance their personal beauty.
-Glossing lips, rouging cheeks, and powdering skin were performed by most young women on a daily basis.
+Staining lips, rouging cheeks, and powdering skin were performed by most young women on a daily basis.

-- Face: Light powder
+- Face: Light powder with pinkish undertones.

 - Mascara: For darkening light lashes.

-- Lips: Red
+- Lips: Berry-red rouge cream

 - Blush: Rouge was applied all over the cheeks from nose to lips over apples up to the temples.

 For further reading, see our Victorian-era makeup guide.
 Many of those techniques and products continued to be used into the early 20th century.